Hujon99/team_lodge_configurator/README.md

-# Team Lodge prudcut configurator
+# Team Lodge product configurator
 This is a develpment repo for a product cofigurator for Team Lodge, utilizing the Sketchfab API.

 ## Commit message convention